 This is not scriptural soul winning.
 If Christ and the apostles preached repentance, then we must preach repentance!
 We need to explain that the individual must be ready to surrender to God, and not give him the false impression that it is possible to be saved without this.

-Of course, we also explain that God will do the changing; repentance is not reformation or turning over a new leaf; but the sinner must be ready to accept God’s working.
+Of course, we also explain that God will do the changing; repentance is not reformation or turning over a new leaf; but the sinner must be ready to accept God’s work in his life.
 He must surrender.

 If the individual is not ready to surrender, he is not ready to be saved.
-I have dealt with hundreds of people who came to the place of understanding and believing that Christ died for their sins and that faith in Christ is the only way of salvation, but they simply were not ready to surrender to God.
-Like the rich young ruler, they refused to repent.
+We have dealt with hundreds of people who came to the place of understanding and believing that Christ died for their sins, but they simply were not ready to surrender to God.
+They refused to repent, and they turned away.

-When my wife and I first began our missionary work in South Asia in 1979, our landlord began coming to our house to have Bible studies.
-He was a wealthy middle-aged Hindu and had a concubine with whom he spent most of his time, though he was married and had grown children.
-After we went through the gospel a few times, he told me he felt that he understood what I was teaching and that he was interested in receiving Christ, but he wanted to know what he would have to do about two specific things in his life--his shady business practices and his illicit relationship with the concubine.
+When my wife and I first began our missionary work in South Asia in 1979, our landlord came to our house for Bible studies.
+He was a wealthy, middle-aged Hindu and had a concubine with whom he spent most of his time, though he was married and had grown children.
+After we went through the gospel a few times, he told me he understood what I was teaching and he “believed that Jesus died for his sins” and that he was interested in receiving Christ, but he wanted to know what he would have to do about two specific things in his life: his shady business practices and his illicit relationship with the concubine.
 He is the one who brought these things to my attention.
 I could have said, “Don’t worry about that.
 Just pray to receive Christ and those things will work themselves out later.”
-That’s the method I was taught in Bible School, but I don’t believe it would have been scriptural counsel.
+That’s the method I was taught in Bible School, but I don’t believe that would have been scriptural counsel.
 I don’t believe he could receive Christ and be saved unless he repented of his immorality and his dishonesty.
 Salvation requires surrendering.
 I explained to him that if he would turn to Christ, God would change his life and he would have different desires, but he didn’t want that.
-He was unwilling to surrender to God as God.
+He was entirely unwilling to surrender to God as God.
 The power to change one’s life is from God, but the sinner must surrender to God’s working.
-After I told him this, he never returned for a Bible study.
+After I told him this, he never returned for another Bible study.

 Consider Christ’s dealings with the woman at the well in John 4.
 He faced her squarely with the immorality that had dominated her life.